MoonlightCapital/MoonlightBot-docs/miscellaneous-commands/check-duration.md

 ## Required permissions

-MoonlightBot requires the following permissions to execute this command successfully:
+MoonlightBot requires the following permissions to successfully execute this command:

 *No specific permissions required*